balancer/scaffold-balancer-v3/README.md

 # :bank: NFT ESCROW LP
-A Balancer v3 hook to allow a liquidity pool to be backed by an NFT.
+NftCheckHook is a Balancer v3 hook to allow a liquidity pool to be backed by an NFT.
 This is accomplished by staking it into this escrow hook which mints an ERC20 to represent it fractionally.
-The hook also enables the depositor to settle the pool at the current market rate - in essence this is buying back all outstanding tokens by depositing the required amount of the counterpart token into the escrow hook contract which then releases the NFT.
+The hook also enables the depositor to settle the pool at the current market rate - in essence this is buying paying for all outstanding NFT-based ERC20 tokens (aka linked or asset tokens) by depositing the required amount of the counterpart (stable) token into the escrow hook contract which then releases the NFT.
+Then the holders of the linked tokens can redeem their linked tokens for stable tokens using the hook.

-Think of it is as a rug-proof pool that requires the current token value to be honored in the equivilent counterpart token and held in escrow to be redeemed.
+Think of it is as a pool that requires the current linked token value to be honored in the equivalent counterpart (stable) token and held in escrow to be redeemed by linked token holders.

-It has been designed with RWA NFTs in mind.
+The NftCheckHook is applicable on any NFT.
+Our example is using an nft which supposedly represents a real world asset.

 ***
 ## 📜 Table of Contents